solo

 • Most often, it does not matter how small, distant from the viewer, detailed, or important to the scene a character is, they count.

-• A silhouette counts as a character only when it is not a shadow of an unseen character.
+• A silhouette counts as a character only when it is not a shadow of an offscreen character.

 • Ambient creatures are not treated the same as other "background" characters, and are treated differently in how they are counted.
 Apart from there being a distinction in how we tag ferals, anything that fits the idea of a background character will count.